vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 it periodically as described in (#sec_caching).
 The client then authenticates the chain using a preconfigured DNSSEC trust anchor.

 In the absence of TLSA records, this extension conveys the required authenticated denial of existence.
-Such proofs are needed to securely signal that specified TLSA records are not available so that TLS clients can safely fall back to WebPKI based authentication if allowed by local policy.
+Such proofs are needed to securely signal that specified TLSA records are not available so that TLS clients can safely fall back to Public-Key Infrastructure X.509 (PKIX, sometimes called WebPKI) based authentication if allowed by local policy.
 These proofs are also needed to avoid downgrade from opportunistic authenticated TLS (when DANE TLSA records are present) to unauthenticated opportunistic TLS (in the absence of DANE).
 Denial of existence records are also used by the TLS client to clear no longer relevant extension pins, as described in (#pinning).

 This extension supports DANE authentication of either X.509 certificates or raw public keys as described in the DANE